 Since the publication of THE MASTER OF VERONA, this site has been reached every single day by someone Googling the terms "Capulet-Montague Feud."
-I want the piece to be easy to find, I'm reposting it here.
-I originally wrote this just as the novel was being purchased by St. Martin's Press.
+I want the piece to be easy to find, so I'm reposting it here.
 Enjoy!

 Early in 1999 I was directing Romeo & Juliet at the Ann Arbor Civic Theatre (a great space that to my everlasting regret has since become a church).
 It was my fourth or fifth encounter with the play, but my first as director.

 Getting ready to direct Shakespeare for the first time became an event.
 I read and re-read the script, watched other productions, even visited Verona as a lark – not that Shakespeare ever went there, but for the past hundred years or so the city has become, at least partially, an industry town for the play.

 As an actor, you focus on your role and leave the overall play to the director.
 But as a novice director, I was forced to explore the play as a whole for the first time since ninth grade English class.
 I looked at all the questions, including the perennial ‘What caused the feud?’

 The cause is never actually mentioned in the play, and it’s not vital to either an actor’s or audience’s understanding of the show.
 At the top of Act One, the ‘ancient grudge’ is already an established fact.
 But still, I pondered it for a time, then set it aside for more immediate concerns.

 Today when I direct, cutting a script is my least favorite chore.
 Back then it was murder – what to take out, what to keep?
 In Shakespeare there are many seeming repetitions, but it was impossible not to hear each one in my head as the best expression of a certain thought.